retirement savings | february 3, 2023

 Receive monthly retirement guidance, financial planning tips, and market updates straight to your inbox.

 Keep in mind that these steps alone won’t be enough to ensure a financially secure retirement—but they can help get you closer to meeting your savings goal.
 And remember, it’s OK if you can’t save 15% today.
 “One of the most important things you can do is to start saving what you can right now,” Ward says.
 “Once you get started, you can work toward saving what you’ll need to fully fund your retirement.”

 This material has been prepared by T. Rowe Price for general and educational purposes only.
 This material does not provide recommendations concerning investments, investment strategies, or account types.
-It is not individualized to the needs of any specific investor and not intended to suggest any particular investment action is appropriate for you, nor is it intended to serve as the primary basis for investment decision-making.
+It is not individualized to the needs of any specific investor and is not intended to suggest that any particular investment action is appropriate for you, nor is it intended to serve as the primary basis for investment decision-making.
 T. Rowe Price, its affiliates, and its associates do not provide legal or tax advice.
 Any tax-related discussion contained in this material, including any attachments/links, is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding any tax penalties or (ii) promoting, marketing, or recommending to any other party any transaction or matter addressed herein.
-Please consult your independent legal counsel and/or professional tax advisor regarding any legal or tax issues raised in this material.
+Please consult your independent legal counsel and/or tax professional regarding any legal or tax issues raised in this material.